parthasawa100/Node-Assignment/README.md

    - Utilize Express.js for API development.

 13. **Database:**
-   - Choose between MongoDB or Firebase for the database.
+   - Choosed MongoDB for the database.

 ### Data Validation